Who is sport and exercise psychology for?

-The price of an individual consultation starts at £65.00 for a 60-minute session.
+Individual consultations can be booked on a pay-as-you-go basis, or you can opt for a block booking discount.
+The price of an individual consultation starts at £80.00 for a 60-minute session.
 Travel fees may apply if Jo meets you at an alternative agreed location.
 Please contact Jo for a quote.

 I don’t live in south-east England.
 Do you offer telephone consultations?

 Skype or Facetime consultations can work well, and are certainly an option.
 Jo will also travel further afield for an all-day group workshop or multiple individual sessions in the same geographical area.